-MKTG 465 Strategic Marketing Management (3)
+MKTG 465 Strategic Marketing Management/SIFE (Students in Free Enterprise) (3)

 The course offers a strategic approach to the management of the marketing function.
 Students are required to plan, organize, and present a community event.
 All aspects of marketing are integrated, including developing a marketing plan, presentations to officials, creating promotional materials, soliciting sales, and preparing a budget to cover the cost of the event.
 May be taken twice for credit.